-- pain in your lower back
+- pain in the neck or back

-- weakness in your legs
+- muscle weakness

 How is spinal stenosis treated?

-Weinstein JN, Tosteson TD, Lurie JD, Tosteson A, Blood E, Herkowitz H, et al. Surgical versus non-operative treatment for lumbar spinal stenosis four-year results of the Spine Patient Outcomes Research Trial (SPORT).
+- Weinstein JN, Tosteson TD, Lurie JD, Tosteson A, Blood E, Herkowitz H, et al. Surgical versus non-operative treatment for lumbar spinal stenosis four-year results of the Spine Patient Outcomes Research Trial (SPORT).
 Spine 2010;35(14):1329.

 - Whitman JM, Flynn TW, Childs JD, Wainner RS, Gill HE, Ryder MG, et al. A comparison between two physical therapy treatment programs for patients with lumbar spinal stenosis: a randomized clinical trial.
 Spine 2006;31(22):2541-9.

-- Djurasovic M, Glassman SD, Carreon LY, Dimar JR. Contemporary management of symptomatic lumbar spinal stenosis.
+- Djurasovic M, Glassman SD, Carreon LY, Dimar JR, Contemporary management of symptomatic lumbar spinal stenosis.
 Orthopedic Clinics 2010;41(2):183-91.

 Image by Injury Map under a Creative Commons license.